1 dead, at least 21 injured in shooting at Kansas City Chiefs' Super Bowl rally

 "This senseless act has taken a beautiful person from her family and this KC Community," the statement added.

-Police haven't confirmed this death and number of victims from this shooting is still evolving as law enforcement continues their investigation.
+Police haven't released the identity of the woman shot.
+The number of victims from this shooting is still evolving as law enforcement continues their investigation.

-Officers took three individuals into custody, Kansas City Police Chief Stacey Graves said during the day's second news conference, updating the previous tally of two suspects brought in.
+Officers took three people into custody, Kansas City Police Chief Stacey Graves said during the day's second news conference, updating the previous tally of two suspects brought in.

 One suspect was captured after a foot chase with officers, she said.